-If you've never bought online before, you might be tempted to look at what's available on Craigslist and make an offer based on what you see.
-But if you really want to find the best deals, you'll do better to practice a little patience.
-Here's two ways to do it:
+If you’ve never bought online before, you might be tempted to look at what’s available on Craigslist and make an offer based on what you see.
+But if you really want to find the best deals, you’ll do better to practice a little patience.
+Here are two ways to do it:

 - Contact the seller, but monitor the market.
 You can’t be too patient when it comes to making the seller an offer for their musical instrument, so you’ll want to at least get in contact with a seller to find out what the demand for their instrument has been like and what price they might be driven down to.
 In the meantime, it helps to continually monitor the ads on Craigslist to see if any better deals pop up.
 Don’t always buy the first deal you see.

 - Be willing to walk away.
 You may think that you’ll never find a deal like this again – and you may even be right – but it’s the power to walk away that gives you a lot of leverage in the negotiation process.
 You shouldn’t threaten to “walk away” outright, but you should be willing to.
 This will give you an edge and a reason not to go over your maximum price.